 Imagery: Images such as photographs or illustrations can influence how customers perceive a brand.

-Video Content: Video content is becoming increasingly important in digital marketing and can be used to showcase products, tell brand stories and engage with customers
+Video content: Video content is becoming increasingly important in digital marketing and can be used to showcase products, tell brand stories and engage with customers.

 Mobile optimization: As more and more customers use mobile devices to consume digital content, visual elements should also be optimised for mobile.